Generated at: 2026-05-16 10:04:09

 Recommended Article:

-Detailed Explanation of KPI Items and Setting Methods to Review When Inside Sales Is Not Producing Results! ▶
+A Detailed Explanation of KPI Items and Setting Methods to Review When Inside Sales Is Not Producing Results! ▶

 3. Differences in Time Horizon

-The third difference is in the time horizon.
+The third difference is the time horizon.

 Telemarketing often focuses on short-term results.
 For example, a sales team might call down a list of customers in order to secure appointments.